kinsbrunner/deploy_vps/README.md

 # deploy_vps
-Deploying digital ocean vps with terraform
+Deploying digital ocean vps with terraform.

 If you’re on macOS or Linux, you can download Terraform with curl.